choozexiann/BBDC-PRACTICAL-BOOKING-BOT/README.md

 # BBDC_3APRAC_BOT
 ![image](https://user-images.githubusercontent.com/99162756/169843272-cfd25133-4efe-4dc0-b27a-3e5b8326a23b.png)

- Bot for booking BBDC!!
-FREE!!
+Bot for booking BBDC 3A Practical Lessons.
- BC bbdc is scummy for limiting tpds viewing and making it really hard to book lol
+BC bbdc is scummy for limiting tpds viewing and making it really hard to book lol TPDS one coming soon :)

 **USE AT YOUR OWN RISK:**
 I do not take responsibility for any wrong bookings or ip banning from BBDC that may occur from using the bot.